 - Males are polyamorous with up to 14 females and defend their territory vigorously

-- Sea lions reach sexual maturity at age 4 to 5 but mature socially much later
+- Sea lions reach sexual maturity at ages 4 to 5 but mature socially much later

-- males start establishing territories at age 9 to 12 years
+- males start establishing territories at the age of 9 to 12 years

 - breeding season begins in late June to early August, with most pups being born from May to June